“The Pharisees and their scribes began grumbling at His disciples, saying, ‘Why do you eat and drink with the tax collectors and sinners?'” (Luk 5:30)

 Some are so gripped with fear of being discovered, that they never subscribe to the group.
 So, when I made mention of hundreds, that is true enough.
 I’m including the well over 200 current members on the forum, and the many others that I’ve counselled through the years.

-Anyway, for those reading this entry who are struggling over the issue of being shunned, take a look-see at my safety group.
+Anyway, for those reading this entry who are struggling over the issue of being shunned, I brought the safety-net group over to Facebook.
 Ask the Lord if this group is His will for you.
 It may be just what you need.
+(I will need to know about your background and concerns.)

 In addition you can contact me personally: Buddy@ChristianChallenge.Org.